Parenting A Bipolar Teenager with Expert Guide!

 - Keep a pre-planned crisis strategy.

-In this blog, we’ll talk about all the above-mentioned tips and approaches towards parenting a bipolar teenager step by step!
+In this blog, we’ll talk about all the above-mentioned tips and approaches about how to parent a bipolar teenager step by step!

 What is Bipolar Disorder in Teenagers?

-Adolescence is mostly the stage of onset for bipolar disorders.
-However, children can also suffer from this disorder.
+Adolescence is mostly the stage of onset for bipolar disorders and other mental disorders.
+However, children can also suffer from bipolar symptoms.
 As the name depicts, bipolar means two poles.
-Teenagers having bipolar disorder can show extreme high and low levels of moods.
+Teenagers having bipolar disorder can show extreme high and low mood episodes.
 These highs and lows are not like normal happiness and sadness.
+They are maniac and depressive episodes.

-Both genetic and environmental factors contribute to bipolar disorder.
+Both genetic and environmental factors contribute to bipolar disorder in teens with bipolar.
 Malfunctioning of neurotransmitters in the brain or stressors in the environment can play equal roles.
 However, genes tend to follow a stronger pathway.
 This is why both medication and a modified lifestyle are used to treat bipolar disorders in teenagers.
+In order to understand, the causes, treatments, myths and every other thing about this disorder, read through Bipolar Disorder: Bipolar Disorder Explained!

 How to Parent A Teenager having Bipolar Disorder?

-Teenagers suffering from bipolar disorder have to deal with a lot of difficulties.
+A teenager suffering from bipolar disorder has to deal with a lot of difficulties.
 Even their parents have to experience a completely different aspect of life.
 This is completely different from what parents of normal teenagers experience.
-Bipolar teenagers need assistance and guidance.
-As parents, you must understand them more clearly.
+Bipolar adolescents need assistance and guidance and education.
+As parents, you must understand their behavior more clearly.
 Only, then will you be able to parent them positively.

 - Extreme episodes of depressions.